Mike Hercus

-Mike Hercus (born June 5, 1979) is an American former professional rugby union player who played at fly-half for the United States national team and several top-level professional clubs around the globe.
+Mike Hercus (born June 5, 1979) is an American-Australian former professional rugby union player who played at fly-half for the United States national team and several top-level professional clubs around the globe.

 Hercus is the USA Eagles' all-time leading scorer with 465 points and is the leading scorer for the U.S. in Rugby World Cups with 77 points.

-At the time of his final match, Hercus was the Eagles' all-time most capped back.
+At the time of his final match, Hercus was the Eagles' all-time most-capped back.

 Early life and career

 Hercus was born in Falls Church, Virginia, but his parents returned to their native Australia, where he was brought up and educated at Shore School in North Sydney.
-He started in their first XV for two years and was captained by Phil Waugh when they were in year 12.
+He started in their first XV for two years and was captained by Phil Waugh when they were in Year 12.
 He played for the Australian schoolboys rugby union team and later progressed to the Australian under-21 side.

 Rugby career

 2003–2007

 The American national team, the USA Eagles, gave him a route into international rugby union.
 Hercus made his debut for the U.S. national team in 2002.
 Hercus played in the 2003 Rugby World Cup, scoring 51 points for the Eagles.

 Hercus played at Sale Sharks for two seasons as Charlie Hodgson's understudy before moving to Llanelli Scarlets.
-Hercus secured a starting position at fly-half during the season, which he maintained in the 2006 Powergen Cup final (which saw the Scarlets lose to London Wasps 26-10).
+Hercus secured a starting position at fly-half during the season, which he maintained in the 2006 Powergen Cup final (which saw the Scarlets lose to London Wasps 26–10).
 Hercus moved to the Newport Gwent Dragons in the summer of 2006 after it was announced that Welsh international fly-half Stephen Jones was to move to the Scarlets.

 Also, in 2006, Hercus was invited to play for the prestigious Barbarians FC.
 His Barbarians cap came in the annual clash vs Leicester Tigers, in which he scored 17 points, including a try.